suryapandian/metrics/metrics.training.md

 <small class="fragment">500 * 12 * 9 = 54000</small>
 <aside class="notes">

-- because queries are always rooted in a time delta, we basically always are interested in the rate of change of these graphs
-- thus we wrap a rate or an increase around it to see the rate of change over a time interval
+- we wrap a rate or an increase around it to see the rate of change over a time interval
-- here 5m => on average, prometheus is using 500 cpu seconds every 5m
+- here 5m => on average, pod is using 500 cpu seconds every 5m
 - there are 12 x 5 minute intervals in an hour - math works out on red line cross ref
 - (this intuition only works with increase not rate - cover this here)